 The theoretical aspects of a teacher's annual performance determination are based upon both a theoretical and summative evaluation process (Sergiovanni, 1999).
 Yet, realistically, teaching and curriculum are inseparable issues as suggested by Eisner in 1991.
 Thus, an amalgamation technique of clinical supervision of teachers (Acheson & Gall, 1992) appears to be the most efficacious model for the newly employed principal charged with improving teacher performance in the lowest achieving building in the district by the superintendent.

 How often do candidates pass the examination on the first attempt?

-Generally 2/3 to 3/4 of candidates pass the examination on the first attempt.
-There have, however, been offerings of the examination at which the opposite has occurred.
+Generally 3/4 of candidates pass the examination on the first attempt.
 The key to passing the examination on the first attempt is to study for the examination and practice writing.
 Those who take the examination lightly and do not prepare almost always end up retaking it.

 There are six (6) questions and a case study to the comprehensive examination